The Fireman's Curse

-The Fireman's Curse is the second studio album by Australian rock band, Hunters & Collectors, which was released on 5 September 1983.
+The Fireman's Curse is the second studio album by Australian rock band Hunters & Collectors, which was released on 5 September 1983.
 It was co-produced by Konrad Plank and the band in Neunkirchen, Germany.
 The album peaked at No. 77 on the Australian Kent Music Report Albums Chart and No. 46 on the New Zealand Albums Chart.
 The lead single, "Judas Sheep", was released in August that year but failed to reach the Top 50 on the Australian singles chart, however it appeared in the top 40 in New Zealand.

 It was the final album to feature percussionist Greg Perano, and the only album to feature guitarist Martin Lubran.

 Background

 The Fireman's Curse was prepared in June and July 1983, Hunters & Collectors had decamped from United Kingdom, where they had been based while touring Europe for six months, to Neunkirchen, West Germany.
-There they recorded their second album, which was co-produced with Konrad 'Conny' Plank (Can, Cluster, Kraftwerk), at Conny’s Studio, with Dave Hutchins engineering.
+There they recorded their second album, which was co-produced with Konrad 'Conny' Plank (also known for his work with Can, Cluster, Kraftwerk), at Conny's Studio, with Dave Hutchins engineering.
 It was released by White Label/Mushroom Records and Virgin Records on 5 September 1983.